irises0605/BlackRock-2019-SDE-Coding-Challenge/README.md

 You will receive a string in the following format Portfolio:Benchmark where Portfolio & Benchmark each are in the same format.

-Here is the format: Name,AssetType,Shares,Price,AccruedInterest where each asset within Portfolio or Benchmark is separated by '|' symbol.
+* input format: Name,AssetType,Shares,Price,AccruedInterest, where each asset within Portfolio or Benchmark is separated by '|' symbol.

-The output for the transactions is TransactionType,Name,Shares.
+* output format: TransactionType,Name,Shares.

+For further clarification see the demonstration below.

 ### Assumptions

-Shares & Price are positive decimals
+* Shares & Price are positive decimals.

-There will always be at least 1 asset present in the Portfolio and Benchmark
+* There will always be at least 1 asset present in the Portfolio and Benchmark.

-A particular asset will only be a stock or a bond, but not both
+* A particular asset will only be a stock or a bond, but not both.

-The final trades should be rounded to the nearest decimals
+* The final trades should be rounded to the nearest decimals.

-The trades should be sorted in ascending order based on the names of the assets
+* The trades should be sorted in ascending order based on the names of the assets.

 ## Getting Started